ds2-lab/LambdaFS/aws-setup/setup.md

 - Security group
 - Public & private subnets
 - EC2 virtual machines for:
-  - MySQL NDB Cluster (used by both HopsFS and $\lambda$FS)
+  - MySQL NDB Cluster (used by both HopsFS and λFS)
     - The manager node and however many data nodes
-  - "Primary" client VMs (which serve as experiment drivers) for HopsFS and $\lambda$FS
+  - "Primary" client VMs (which serve as experiment drivers) for HopsFS and λFS
-  - ZooKeeper nodes used by $\lambda$FS
+  - ZooKeeper nodes used by λFS
-- Launch templates for $\lambda$FS clients, HopsFS clients, and HopsFS NameNodes.
+- Launch templates for λFS clients, HopsFS clients, and HopsFS NameNodes.
-- Auto-scaling groups for $\lambda$FS clients, HopsFS clients, and HopsFS NameNodes.
+- Auto-scaling groups for λFS clients, HopsFS clients, and HopsFS NameNodes.
-- AWS Elastic Kubernetes Service (EKS) cluster, onto which we deploy OpenWhisk, the FaaS platform used by $\lambda$FS.
+- AWS Elastic Kubernetes Service (EKS) cluster, onto which we deploy OpenWhisk, the FaaS platform used by λFS.
   - The script also creates a number of other componets required by the AWS EKS cluster, including an IAM role, service accounts, etc.

 The script can be configured by creating a `config_aws.yaml` file within the same directory as the script (i.e., the `aws-setup/` directory).
 There is a `sample_config_aws.yaml` provided with explanations of the various configuration parameters.